Bia Lessa

-Beatriz Ferreira Lessa (born 10 June 1958), known as Bia Lessa, is a Brazilian filmmaker, theater director and former theater actress, and curator.
+Beatriz Ferreira Lessa (born 10 June 1958), known professionally as Bia Lessa, is a Brazilian filmmaker, theater director and former theater actress, and curator.
 She very often collaborates with her husband, Dany Roland.

 Biography

 Bia Lessa was born in São Paulo on 10 June 1958, but her family later moved to Rio de Janeiro.
 At a young age Lessa had a penchant to acting, and eventually took lessons at the prestigious O Tablado Theater.
 One of her first acting credits was in an adaptation of Maria Clara Machado's Maroquinhas Fru-Fru, made by Wolf Maya.
 She later founded her own theater group, Carranca, alongside Gilda Guilhon and Daniel Dantas, and one of the first plays they ever performed was Bertolt Brecht's Mr Puntila and his Man Matti.

 In 1981 she acted in Nelson Rodrigues' O Eterno Retorno and in Antunes Filho's adaptation of Mário de Andrade's novel Macunaíma; she was one of Filho's major collaborators for two years.
 She would, however, abandon her acting career to become a theater director, and in 1983 she directed her first play, an adaptation of Graciliano Ramos' novel A Terra dos Meninos Pelados.
 Her play was very well received, what would inspire her to direct further plays, her most famous outputs being adaptations of Virginia Woolf's Orlando (starring Fernanda Torres in the title role), Anton Chekhov's Three Sisters, Robert Musil's The Man Without Qualities and Jules Verne's Journey to the Center of the Earth.
 Most (if not all) of her plays count with the participation of her husband, musician Dany Roland, who contributes with the sound design and occasionally the soundtrack itself.
 In 1983, she played Ordélia in the hit Sítio do Picapau Amarelo.
 In 1997 Lessa and Roland directed their first independent full-length film, the critically acclaimed Crede-Mi, which was loosely based on Thomas Mann's 1951 novel The Holy Sinner.
 Lessa and Roland have two daughters: Maria and Clara.